Australian Tourist Visa Application for Filipinos

 How to Apply for Australian Tourist Visa Online?

 Applying online is cheaper and more convenient.
-Compared to applying through a third-party agency, a credit and debit card surcharge fee will only be applied, which is just minimal.
-There would be no additional service visa fees and courier fees for document collection and return since all documents have to be submitted online.
+There’s only a minimal surcharge fee for credit and debit card.
+There are no additional service visa fees and courier fees for document collection and return.
+All documents are being processed online.
 It is also convenient because there’s no need to submit the passport to the embassy.
-A visa label is not required.
-Everything is online.
+It is not required for a visa label.
+Everything is digital.
 When the application becomes successful, the visa grant will be sent via email.

 So now how to apply online?